PanderMusubi/afvalophaaldata/README.md

 Partly because of this, there is also a movement to install as less of these propietary (and potentially harmful) apps as possible.

-This project offers garbage collection data for jour address which you can add as an online calendar on your computer or mobile device.
+This project offers garbage collection data for your address which you can add as an online calendar on your computer or mobile device.
 This integration – which also supports notifications – improves the coordination with other appointments and you do not have to install a garbage app on your smartphone or tablet.

+In this way, you are always up to date of changes to the schedule of regular collection days days of your garbage.
+Examples of this are public holidays or events in your neighbourhood or when Christmas trees are being collected.

 ## 2 Impression